 We continued in this encampment three days, to give our animals an opportunity to recruit, and for Captain Bridger to fit and send out several of his men into the mountains to hunt and trap.
-When I reflected upon the probability that I should not see them again in this world, and also that most of them would never return to their friends again, but would find their graves in the mountains, my heart was grieved for them, and especially at their thoughtlessness about the great things of the eternal world.
+When I reflected upon the probability, that I should not see them again in this world, and also that most of them would never return to their friends again, but would find their graves in the mountains, my heart was pained for them, and especially at their thoughtlessness about the great things of the eternal world.
 I gave each of them a few tracts, for which they appeared grateful, and said they would be company for them in their lonely hours; and as they rode away, I could only lift up my heart for their safety and salvation.

 While we continued here, I took an Indian and went up to the top of a very high mountain to take a view of the scenery around.
 The prospect was as extensive as the eye could reach, diversified with mountains, hills, and plains.
-Most of the mountains were clothed with wood, but the hills and plains were covered with grass, presenting less of bright green, however, than might be expected, if the summers on this side of the mountains were favoured with rains as on the east.
-The Rocky Mountains, at the east, presented the appearance of an immensely large bank of snow, or large luminous clouds skirting the horizon.
-The Trois Tetons were in full view, and not very far distant, in a northerly direction.
-They are a cluster of pointed mountains, not less than 10,000 feet high, rising almost perpendicularly, and covered with snow; they are five in number, but only three of them are so very high as to be seen at a great distance, and hence their name.
-Here I spent much time in looking over the widely extended and varied scenery, sometimes filled with emotions of the sublime, in beholding the towering mountains; sometimes with pleasure, in tracing the windings of the streams in the vale below; and these sensations frequently gave place to astonishment, in viewing the courses in which the rivers flow on their way, unobstructed by mountain barriers.
-After some hours occupied in this excursion, I descended to the encampment, much gratified with what I had seen of the works of God.
-The soil in this valley and upon the hills, is black and rich; and the time will come, when the solitude which now prevails will be lost in the lowing of herds and bleating of flocks, and the plough will cleave the clods of these hills and vales, and from many altars will ascend the incense of prayer and praise.
-Tai-quin-wa-tish took me to his company of horses, and gave me one in token of his friendship, probably not without the motive to enlist me in favour of his tribe.
-The horse was finely made, and of a beautiful intermixed cream and white colour.
+Most of the mountains were covered with woods, but the hills and plains were covered with grass, presenting less of bright green, however, than might be expected, if the summers on this side of the mountains were favored with rains as on the east.
+The Rocky Mountains at the east, presented the appearance of an immensely large bank of snow, or large luminous clouds skirting the horizon.
+Tetons were in full view, and not very far distant at the They are a cluster of very high pointed mountains, not less than ten thousand feet, rising almost perpendicularly, and covered with snow; five in number, but only three of them are so very high as to be seen at a great distance, and therefore take the above name.
+Here I spent much time in looking over the widely extended and varied scenery, sometimes filled with emotions of the sublime, in beholding the towering mountains; sometimes with pleasure in tracing the windings of the streams in the vale below; and these sensations frequently gave place to astonishment, in viewing the courses in which the rivers flow on their way unobstructed by mountain barriers.
+After some hours occupied in this excursion, I descended to the encampment, much gratified with what I had seen of the works of God. in this valley and upon the hills, is black and rich, and the time will come, when the solitude which now prevails, will be lost in the lowing of herds and bleating of flocks, and the plough will cleave the clods of these hills and vales; and from many altars will ascend the incense of prayer and praise.
+Tai-quin-wa-tish took me to his company of horses and gave me one in token of his friendship, and probably not without the motive to enlist me in their favor. horse was finely made, and of the beautiful color of intermixed cream and white.